Ex-security chief poised to become Hong Kong's next leader

 Lee has said he will unveil more details when he makes his first policy address.

-China agreed that Hong Kong could maintain certain freedoms and autonomy for 50 years after its handover under a "One Country, Two Systems" formula.
+China agreed that Hong Kong could maintain certain freedoms and autonomy for 50 years after retaking control from Britain under a "One Country, Two Systems" formula.

 Beijing and Lee say that formula is still intact.